M4he/Linux/JACK/PulseAudio through JACK EQ/README.md

 - open up QJackCtl
 - go into settings
     - tab 'settings'
-        -  under parameter, beneath 'server prefix' make sure that 'name' is set to 'default' (without quotes) and choose 'alsa' for 'driver
+        -  under parameter, beneath 'server prefix' make sure that 'name' is set to 'default' (without quotes) and choose 'alsa' as 'driver'
         -  select your primary sound card/chip for 'interface'
         -  check 'realtime' if you enabled realtime scheduling as instructed above
         -  use the save button at the top